General Information about Blending Essential Oils

 Make Your Own Blend:

 Remember, two drops of essential oil should be used per tsp of carrier oil and it takes about one to two ounces of carrier oil for a full body massage.
 Here's a useful chart for creating your own blends.
+Plus, check out our How to Blend Essential Oils Infographic.

 3 teaspoons (tsp) = 1 tablespoon (tbsp)